Reading Time: 5 minutes

 Analyse

-The conclusion is where you analyse your findings and interpret what you have found.
+In the conclusion, you analyse your findings and interpret what you have found.
 To do this, read through your findings and ask yourself:

-• What have I found?
+• What have I found

-• What’s significant or important about my findings?
+• What’s significant about my findings

-• What do my findings suggest?
+• What do my findings suggest

 Recommendations

-• Reread your findings and conclusions.
+• Reread your findings and conclusions

-• Ensure you include enough detail for the reader to know what needs to be done and who should do it.
+• Ensure you include enough detail for the reader to know what needs to be done and who should do it

-Your recommendations should be written as a numbered list, and ordered from most to least important.
+Your recommendations should be written as a numbered list and ordered from most to least important.

 Executive Summary